So what about me?

 I grew up in Connecticut in a large, Brady Bunch type family.
 Although, we never had a maid named Alice!

-I spent over seven years as the Executive Director of one of the largest homeschooling groups in Rhode Island.
-It became a place for me to share my love of homeschooling with others.
-A place to nurture my creative energy.
-Leading the homeschool group allowed me to meet thousands of families, and customize homeschooling plans for their unique needs.
+I spent over seven years as the Executive Director a large non-profit homeschooling group in New England.
+It became a place for me to mentor thousands of families through the years, and customize homeschooling plans for their unique needs.

 After more than a decade involved in the homeschooling world and helping homeschooling families, my book, Out of the Box Learning~Empowering YOU On Your Homeschool Journey, was published in January 2017.
 Part memoir, part homeschool how-to blueprint for homeschoolers, Out of the Box Learning is an essential guide for both experienced and brand new homeschoolers.